notelai/notelai.github.io/statistics.md

 avatar: "/img/about-me.png"
 round-avatar: true
 ---
-### Course Description
+#### Course Description
 This is an introductory course to statistics and R programming for VNUK students.
 The material is offered in 6 consecutive modules (please see Course Syllabus below), each containing a lecture and practicum in a tutorial class.
 For practical exercises, we will use the R programming language and R Studio.
 The R part is offered in 4 slow-paced practicums for beginners.
 However, this course is focused on statistics rather than R; therefore, each practicum is designed with the purpose to demonstrate and reinforce understanding of concepts introduced in the lecture rather than to provide training in R.
-### Course Syllabus, Schedule, and Materials
----

 #### MODULE 1.
 Introduction to R
 LECTURE 1.
 Slides.

-PRACTICUM I. Intro to R and R Studio.
+PRACTICUM 1.1.
+Intro to R and R Studio.
-Slides.

-PRACTICUM II.
+PRACTICUM 1.2.
 Data structures in R.

-PRACTICUM III.
+PRACTICUM 1.3.
 Lists & Packages.

-PRACTICUM IV.
+PRACTICUM 1.4.
 Plots & Graphics in R.

 #### MODULE 2.
 Descriptive statistics
 LECTURE 2.